nrk/phpiredis/README.md

 ));
 ```

-The `_bs` suffix of these functions indicates that they can handle binary key names or values as they
+The `_bs` suffix functions indicates that these functions can handle binary key names or values by
-use the unified Redis protocol available since Redis >= 1.2.
+using the unified Redis protocol available since Redis >= 1.2.

-Commands can still be sent using the old and deprecated inline protocol using `phpiredis_command()` and
+Commands can still be sent using the old and deprecated inline protocol using `phpiredis_command()`
-`phpiredis_multi_command()` (not the lack of the `_bs` suffix) but it's highly discouraged and these
+and `phpiredis_multi_command()` (note the lack of the `_bs` suffix) but it's highly discouraged and
-functions will most likely be removed in future versions of phpiredis:
+these functions will most likely be removed in future versions of phpiredis.

 ```php
 $response = phpiredis_command($redis, 'DEL test');